-- 3.4.1 An applicant will be considered to have a connection with (insert local authority name) and accepted onto the housing register if they meet one of the following criteria: - a.
-The applicant works in the local authority area for sixteen hours or more per week; or - b.
-The applicant has lived in the local authority area for at least 6 of the last 12 months, or 3 of the last 5 years; or
+3.4.1 An applicant will be considered to have a connection with the Council area and accepted onto the housing register if they meet one of the following criteria:

-- c.
-The applicant has family members who have been resident in the local authority area for a period of 5 years or longer and are currently resident in the local authority area.
-Family members are defined as parents, sons and daughters or brothers or sisters.
+- a.
+The applicant is in full time or part time employment in the Council district for sixteen hours or more per week.
+See Section 3.4.2 below for further details; or - b.
+The applicant has lived in the local authority area for at least six of the last 12 months, or three of the last five years; or - c.
+The applicant has family members who have been resident in the local authority area for a period of five years or longer and are currently resident in the local authority area.
+Family members are defined as parents, adult sons and adult daughters or brothers or sisters.
 Other family associations will be considered on a case by case basis; or - d.
-The applicant is owed a main housing duty under the s.193 (2) or 193C (4) of the relevant homelessness legislation by (insert local authority name); or - e.
+The applicant is owed a main housing duty under the s.193 (2) or 193C (4) of the relevant homelessness legislation by the Council; or - e.
 The applicant is serving in the regular forces or who has served in the regular forces within five years of the date of their application for an allocation of housing under Part 6 of the 1996 Act; or - f.
-The applicant has recently ceased, or will cease to be entitled, to reside in accommodation provided by the Ministry of Defence following the death of that person's spouse or civil partner where - i. the spouse or civil partner has served in the regular forces; and - ii. their death was attributable (wholly or partly) to that service; or - g.
+The applicant will cease to be entitled to reside in accommodation provided by the Ministry of Defence following: - 1. the death of that person's spouse or civil partner where the spouse or civil partner has served in the regular forces; and their death was attributable (wholly or partly) to that service; or - 2. divorce or separation from a spouse or civil partner where the spouse or civil partner is a member of the regular forces; or - g.
 The applicant is serving or has served in the reserve forces and who is suffering from a serious injury, illness or disability which is attributable (wholly or partly) to that service; or - h.
 The applicant is a "relevant person" as defined by Regulation 4 of the Allocation of Housing (Qualification Criteria for Right to Move) (England) Regulations 2015; or - i.
 The applicant or a member of the applicant's household needs to move away from another area to escape violence or harm; or - j.
-The applicant is a care leaver from (insert local authority name) who has been placed (by Children's Services) outside the (insert county name) area; or - k.
-There are special circumstances that (insert local authority name) considers give rise to a local connection. - 3.4.2 Applicants who are in one of the reasonable preference groups, but with none of the connection to the local area criteria above, may be eligible to join the register.
-Anyone who believes this applies to them should contact (insert local authority name) directly to discuss their circumstances.
+The applicant is a care leaver from the County who has been placed (by Children's Services) outside the Council area; or - k.
+There are special circumstances that the Council considers give rise to a local connection. - 3.4.2 Applicants will be considered to have employment in the Council district and therefore may meet the local connection criteria if: - a.
+They are in paid full or part time permanent employment for 16 hours or more per week and their actual working location is within the district; or - b.
+They are working within the district on a temporary or zero-hour employment contract that has been in place for at least six months and can demonstrate they have worked at least 16 hours per week since starting the employment contract; or